 NOTE: Candidates qualifying for employment with a substitution will be eligible for Police Officer I and Police Officer II positions only.
 Candidates must complete sixty (60) semester hours or ninety (90) quarter hours of college work at an accredited college or university in order to compete for the positions of Corporal and above.

 Must be 20 years and 6 months of age at time of application.

 Must be in good physical condition.

 Must be a non-tobacco user.
 Must sign an agreement that you will not use tobacco products on or off the job during your tenure of employment as a police officer.

 Must be a United States citizen.

 Valid driver’s license from state of residence at time of application.
 The applicant must authorize Arlington County to obtain, or the applicant must provide a copy of the applicant’s official state/district driving record.
 Any offer of employment may be contingent upon a favorable review of the applicant’s driving record.

 Applicants will be screened during a preliminary background investigation.
 Individual situations will be evaluated on a case by case basis, however, a good driving record and a clean criminal history are considered essential.
 Candidates who have engaged in any activity that would support a felony conviction are unlikely to receive favorable consideration.
 Misdemeanor convictions for crimes relating to theft, domestic violence, or assault are likely to be disqualifying.
 Recent convictions for D.U.I., or D.W.I, or Reckless Driving, as well as multiple convictions for speeding or other moving violations may also result in disqualification.

 Any use of a schedule I or II substance in the last five years will result in an automatic disqualification.
-Additionally, the use of marijuana in the past two years will also result in an automatic disqualification.
+Additionally, the use of marijuana in the past 12 months will also result in an automatic disqualification.
 Any use of the aforementioned substances over the designated time frame will be reviewed on a case by case basis.